<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 3. The structural challenges facing consumer staples despite their traditional defensive appeal.

-While trade-related uncertainty remains, a broader question has emerged: Has the rebound outpaced fundamental growth?
-Some analysts believe market valuations are stretched, while others—such as Fidelity’s Denise Chisholm—suggest that specific sectors, particularly technology, still present potential opportunities.
-Chisholm, Fidelity’s Director of Quantitative Market Strategy, points to three investing themes that could help TIAA retirees and employees make more informed decisions as the year continues.
+While uncertainty around trade policy and geopolitics remains, a broader question continues to emerge: Have valuations kept pace with fundamental growth?
+Some analysts believe market valuations are stretched, while others, such as Fidelity's Denise Chisholm, suggest that specific sectors, particularly technology, still present potential opportunities.
+Chisholm, Fidelity's Director of Quantitative Market Strategy, points to three investing themes that could help TIAA retirees and employees make more informed decisions in today's evolving market environment.
 3

 1. U.S. Stocks Could Keep Outperforming

-Following the April rally, many began scrutinizing market valuations.
-Despite concerns that stocks were overvalued before the downturn and may be even more so now, Chisholm’s historical analysis of 19%+ declines shows limited connection between elevated valuations during pullbacks and future performance.
+Scrutinizing market valuations is always tempting after a significant move higher.
+Chisholm's historical research across multiple market cycles shows limited connection between elevated valuations during pullbacks and subsequent forward performance.
 This insight may be particularly useful for TIAA employees with retirement accounts invested in broad-market indexes.

 Another encouraging sign is the increase in real personal income earlier this year.
 For those at TIAA planning their post-career financial strategies, rising consumer income tends to support stronger corporate earnings.
 In fact, when real personal income rises, corporate earnings growth over the following year is similarly positive 85% of the time.
 4